CodersCampus/cp/docs/C_A_4L.md

-# cp and the 4 Ls
+# ca and the 4 Ls

 Notes:
-- rename springwise to cp and make it `cradle to grave`
+- rename springwise to ca and make it `enrollment to retirement`
 - take it to both foundations and alumni
 - make it a lifelong value enhancement app as measured by results